wargrey/graphics/readme.md

 * **island** is the living environment of _digimons_.
 Namely it works like `share` or `collection`.
   - _nature_ defines _digimons_' look and feel.
-  - _rosetta_ stores the ancient sources to be translated.
+  - _stone_ stores the ancient sources to be translated.
 * **tamer** is the interface for developers to train the _digimons_.
   Namely it works like `test`.